-- To work with and advise the County Solicitor in ensuring arrangements for the provision of an adequate and effective Internal Audit; - To monitor the adequacy and effectiveness of the Internal Audit service and Chief Officers' responsibilities for ensuring an adequate control environment including: - Approving the Internal Audit Charter; - Receiving an annual risk based internal audit plan from the Head of Internal Audit; - Monitoring progress against the plan through the receipt of periodic progress performance reports and an annual Internal Audit report; - Receiving and considering major Internal Audit findings and recommendations; - Monitoring the response to major findings and the implementation of key recommendations; - Considering the Head of Internal Audit's annual Internal Audit report: - The statement of the level of conformance with the Public Sector Internal Audit Standards (PSIAS) and Local Government Application Note (LGAN) and the results of the Quality Assurance and Improvement Programme (QAIP) that support the statement - these will indicate the reliability of the conclusions of internal audit; - The effectiveness of Internal Audit to support the AGS; and - The opinion on the overall adequacy and effectiveness of the council's framework of governance, risk management and control together with the summary of the work supporting the opinion - these will assist the committee in reviewing the AGS. - To contribute to the QAIP and in particular, the periodic external quality assessment of Internal Audit; - To consider any impairments to independence or objectivity arising from additional roles or responsibilities outside of internal auditing of the Head of Internal Audit;
+- To work with and advise the Director of Finance in ensuring arrangements for the provision of an adequate and effective Internal Audit. - To monitor the adequacy and effectiveness of the Internal Audit service and Chief Officers' responsibilities for ensuring an adequate control environment including: - o approving the Internal Audit Charter - Receiving an annual risk based internal audit plan from the Head of Internal Audit, including internal audit's resource requirements, the approach to using other sources of assurance and any work required to place reliance upon those other sources. - Monitoring progress against the plan through the receipt of periodic progress performance reports. - To approve significant interim changes to the risk based internal audit plan and resource requirements. - Receiving and considering major Internal Audit findings and recommendations. - Monitoring the response to major findings and the implementation of key recommendations including issues of concern and action in hand as a result of internal audit work. - Considering the Head of Internal Audit's annual Internal Audit report including: - The statement of the level of conformance with the Public Sector Internal Audit Standards (PSIAS) and Local Government

+Application Note (LGAN).
+Areas of non-compliance will be outlined; any significant aspects will be incorporated into the annual governance statement where applicable.
+The results of the Quality Assurance and Improvement Programme (QAIP) that support the statement contained in the annual report- these will indicate the reliability of the conclusions of internal audit.

-- To approve and periodically review safeguards to limit such impairments; - To review any issue referred to it by the chief executive or a director, or any council body; and - To provide free and unfettered access to the Audit and Standards Committee Chair for the Head of Internal Audit, including the opportunity for a private meeting with the Committee.
+- The effectiveness of Internal Audit to support the AGS. - The opinion on the overall adequacy and effectiveness of the council's framework of governance, risk management and control together with the summary of the work supporting the opinion - these will assist the committee in reviewing the AGS. - To contribute to the QAIP and in particular, the periodic external quality assessment of Internal Audit. - To consider any impairments to independence or objectivity arising from additional roles or responsibilities outside of internal auditing of the Head of Internal Audit.
+To approve and periodically review safeguards to limit such impairments. - To make appropriate enquiries of both management and the head of internal audit to determine if there are any inappropriate scope or resources limitations. - To review any issue referred to it by the chief executive or a director, or any council body. - To provide free and unfettered access to the Audit and Standards Committee Chair for the Head of Internal Audit, including the opportunity for a private meeting with the Committee.